4 Ways to Grow your Blog with Web Push Notifications

 When appropriate, work in statements from your existing customers mentioning your products or services.

 For example, consider content like, “500 people have already registered today,” or “This post has more than 10,000 Twitter shares.”
 Include an image from your social platforms.

 If you’re struggling to reach more people, web push notifications could be the answer.
 Send direct messages to your visitors’ browsers, widen your online reach, and connect with your subscribers through an easy click opt-in.

-Plus, AWeber’s web push notifications are included in AWeber Free and AWeber Pro — at no additional cost!
+Plus, AWeber’s web push notifications are included in AWeber Free and AWeber Lite and Plus plans — at no additional cost!